Dwelling in the past

 Today, it's an inn with eight rooms, two with a whirlpool and one with a fireplace.

-Portage River/Jacobsville Light, Lake Linden, Mich.: This Keweenaw lighthouse, formerly an inn, has been sold, and the new owners plan to restore it to its original 1869 appearance.
+Portage River Lighthouse, Jacobsville, Mich.: This Keweenaw lighthouse, formerly an inn, has been sold, and the new owners are restoring it to its original 1869 appearance.

 On the east end of the Upper Peninsula, the restored 1923 Coast Guard Lifeboat Station crew's quarters at the Whitefish Point Light Station, Paradise, Mich., once an inn, now is being used as staff quarters.